ljlamarche/magcoordmap/README.md

 Copyright (c) Leslie Lamarche.
 All rights reserved.

-Parts of the source code are originally from [Cartopy](https://github.com/SciTools/cartopy), which is also releasedunder the BSD 3-clause license.
+Parts of the source code are originally from [Cartopy](https://github.com/SciTools/cartopy), which is also released under the BSD 3-clause license.
 These parts retain their original copyright.

 Copyright (c) Crown and Cartopy contributors.
 All rights reserved.